sutta » an » an6 » Aṅguttara Nikāya 6.48

 Dutiyasandiṭṭhikasutta

-Apparent in This Very Life (2nd)
+Apparent in the Present Life (2nd)

 Atha kho aññataro brāhmaṇo yena bhagavā tenupasaṅkami; upasaṅkamitvā bhagavatā saddhiṁ sammodi.